-- 1.)
+1.)
 With all jacks fully retracted, check the oil level.
-The oil level should be within 1 inch of the top of the reservoir. - 2.)
+The oil level should be within 1 inch of the top of the reservoir.

+2.)
 Check all hose connections for leaks and check hose routings for heat or rubbing issues.
-Make sure all hoses are fastened or supported properly. - 3.)
+Make sure all hoses are fastened or supported properly.

+3.)
 Check all wiring connections for tightness and make sure all exposed connections are protected against moisture and corrosion.
-Check harness routings for heat or rubbing issues Make sure harnesses and wires are fastened or supported properly. - 4.)
-Check all mounting bolts and brackets for the jacks, power unit and/or control box are tight. - 5.)
-Check that all indicator lights including the master warning light and buzzer (if so equipped) are functioning properly. - 6.)
-Run the system with the owner to explain the correct operation and function of the leveling system in both the manual and automatic mode. - 7.)
+Check harness routings for heat or rubbing issues Make sure harnesses and wires are fastened or supported properly.

+4.)
+Check all mounting bolts and brackets for the jacks, and the power unit are tight.

+5.)
+Check that all indicator lights including the master warning light and buzzer (if so equipped) are functioning properly.

+6.)
+Run the system with the owner to explain the correct operation and function of the leveling system in both the manual and automatic mode.

+7.)
+Show the owner the level sensing unit and explain the leveling tolerances.

+8.)
+Show the owner the valve release cam levers and explain their correct operation.

+9.)
 Make sure the owner receives the owner's manual.
 Review the manual, especially cautions, with the owner.